This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 If certain requirements are satisfied, a company that has not committed any particular violation, but that acquires a business that has committed a violation by merger, corporate split or business transfer, can still be subject to a payment order for surcharge.

 The statute of limitations for a payment order for surcharge is seven years.

 Criminal sanctions are available for unreasonable restraint of trade.
 If an employee or officer of a company commits an unreasonable restraint of trade, the company may be punished by a fine of up to ¥500 million.
 Any individual who commits an unreasonable restraint of trade may be punished by imprisonment with labour for up to five years, a fine of up to ¥5 million, or both.

-A criminal penalty may be imposed only after an accusation is filed by the JFTC and only the JFTC is entitled to file such accusations (article 96, paragraph 1 of the AMA).
-In practice, the JFTC determines whether to file accusations after consulting with the Public Prosecutors’ Office at the Accusation Council.
+A criminal penalty may be imposed only after the JFTC filed a criminal accusation with the Prosecutor-General and only the JFTC is entitled to file such criminal accusations (article 96, paragraph 1 of the AMA).
+In practice, the JFTC determines whether to file criminal accusations after consulting with the Public Prosecutors’ Office at the Accusation Council.

-Criminal sanctions are generally imposed only on very serious offences, and as such are not very often brought (typically less than one case per year).
-According to a JFTC policy statement regarding criminal accusations, the JFTC will only file criminal accusations against serious cartels that widely affect people’s lives, repeat offenders or offenders refusing to abide by the JFTC’s administrative orders (ie, where administrative measures are not effective).
+Criminal sanctions are generally imposed only on very serious offences, and as such are not very often brought (typically fewer than one case per year).
+According to a JFTC policy statement, the JFTC will only file criminal accusations against serious cartels that widely affect people’s lives, repeat offenders or offenders refusing to abide by the JFTC’s administrative orders.

 Table 1: Number of applications for leniency for each fiscal year following the 2005 amendment

 |1 April 2007 to 31 March 2008||74|